That's So Raven season 1

 The first season of That's So Raven aired on Disney Channel from January 17, 2003 to March 5, 2004.
 The season introduces the Baxter family, Raven (Raven-Symoné), Cory (Kyle Massey), Tanya Baxter (T'Keyah Crystal Keymáh), and Victor Baxter (Rondell Sheridan) as they manage with Raven and her ability to see into the future.
 Orlando Brown and Anneliese van der Pol co-stars as Raven's best friends, Eddie Thomas and Chelsea Daniels.

 Guest stars for this season included: Rose Abdoo, Angell Conwell, Brian George, Joshua Harto, Amy Hill, Steven Anthony Lawrence, Jenifer Lewis, Wesley Mann, Niecy Nash, Ernie Sabella, Brenda Song, and Kirsten Storms.

 Production

-The series filmed its pilot episode on April 12, 2001 and was picked up in August.
-The rest of season was filmed from November 9, 2001 to June 2002.
-All episodes were filmed at Sunset Gower Studios.
+Raven-Symone was announced as part of the cast in November 2001, with production of the first season starting later that month.
+It was expected to premiere in the fall of 2001.

 Premise

 The show is set in San Francisco and revolves around a 14 year old named Raven Baxter, played by Raven-Symoné, and how she gets herself, her friends Eddie and Chelsea, and her family members, such as her brother Cory, out of various situations, usually by using her psychic powers and a variety of disguises.